johnnyclay/printf/README.md

 0x011-Printf
-This directory contains a group project on printf
+This Directory contains a group project on printf